trinity24/trinity24.github.io/about.md

 This site is managed by me (Sami Davies)!
 I'm currently a first year PhD student in the [Department of Mathematics, Statistics, and Computer Science](http://www.math.uic.edu/) at the University of Illinois at Chicago.
 After completing this year at UIC, I'll be relocating to the University of Washington to continue working towards my PhD.
 I graduated from Carnegie Mellon with a BS in Mathematical Sciences in May 2015.
 The goal of this blog is to

-* Introduce areas in my field of study, which particular pique my interest.
+* Introduce areas in my field of study, which particularly pique my interest.
 * Improve my ability to answer "So you're a math PhD student... what do you do?"
 * Selfishly relieve my own stress when I have my weekly quarter life crisis about "Wow I just spent 14 hours thinking about triangles.
 Why am I doing this with my life."